wallstop/SoundStream/README.md

 Binary-only atm.
 Post Windows Vista only.

+CURRENTLY ONLY OFFICIALLY SUPPORTING 16 Bit 48KHz FOR CLIENT AND SERVER.
+Otherwise it might be bad.

 To use:
 On the computer that you wish to use as a "sound source", open up a command window where "SoundStream_server.exe" is located, and run the following:
 ```cmd